First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 The main sources of energy-dependent background could be $\alpha$ particles originating from the RIB production target satisfying the $B\rho$ selection as well as contributions from inelastic scattering.
 The bumps seen in the excitation function around 3.5~MeV in Fig.~\ref{rmatrix-good}(a) correspond to the region where $\alpha$ particles magnetically selected by CRIB are expected to appear.
 These background ions are observed clearly in the spectrum of the SSD residual energy against the system time of flight (ToF) in Fig.~\ref{fig:background}.
 The ToF is the time between PPACa and the SSD, following Ref.~\cite{2016PhRvC..93f5802H}.
 The figure shows all SSD events gated on incoming $^{30}$S ions, about $\approx 80\%$ of which are discarded by the requirements of the kinematic solution.
 The true elastic scattering events fall within a small locus on the histogram with a specific ToF, depicted by a narrow gate.
 Conversely, the beamlike $\alpha$ particles span the entire ToF range with temporal spacing exactly corresponding to the inverse of the cyclotron radiofrequency signal, because these ions do not deposit enough energy to trigger the PPAC and merely arrive at the SSD in chance coincidence with a $^{30}$S ion at the PPAC.
 Ordinarily, the relation of the PPAC signal and cyclotron radiofrequency corresponds to a relative flight time of a beam ion within the cocktail beam (see Fig.~\ref{beam-pid2}), but this relation does not hold for such a chance coincidence.
-Although most of such events are easily discarded, there is a small region of overlap.
-As described below in Sec. \ref{sec:rmatrix}, introducing individual resonances in this region with widths equal to the theoretical limit made no discernible change to the calculated excitation function given our energy resolution.
-Using the Wien filter to steer the beam, we determined that a vast majority of the beamlike $\alpha$ particles are confined to a narrow energy region.
+Although most of such events are easily discarded, there is a small region of overlap where the beamlike $\alpha$ particles may contribute as much as 20\% of the data in this region.

+There is another particle group to the left of the $\alpha$ background in Fig.~\ref{fig:background} which is quite unusual, as its residual energy is positively correlated with its system flight time.
+The nature of this locus is not certain but is most likely associated with light ejecta resulting from heavy ions striking the Wien filter electrodes in chance coincidence with a $^{30}$S beam ion.
+Considering the number of events in this locus per ns, we estimate it may contribute 5\% of the data in Fig.~\ref{rmatrix-good}(a) near 3.3~MeV.